Arnold Diffusion in Multi-Dimensional Convex Billiards: Diffusive Orbits

-Let $L$ be the supremum of Lipschitz constants of all essential invariant curves of $f$ in $A_*/ {\sim}$, and all maps on $A_*/ {\sim}$ in some $C^1$ neighbourhood of $f$.
-Notice that the property of the 8 scattering maps having no $L$-Lipschitz common invariant curves in $A_*/ {\sim}$ is an open property of $f$.
-We show that by arbitrarily small perturbations we can destroy all $L$-Lipschitz common invariant curves of $s_1, \ldots, s_8$ in $A_*/ {\sim}$ whenever $\tau_*>0$ is small enough.
+Fix some $L>0$ that bounds from above the Lipschitz constants of all essential invariant curves of the modified scattering maps in $D$, and all maps on $D$ in some $C^1$ neighbourhood of the modified scattering maps.
+Notice that the property of the 8 modified scattering maps having no $L$-Lipschitz common invariant curves in $D$ is an open property of the function $Q$ that defines the hypersurface.
+We show that by arbitrarily small perturbations of the hypersurface we can destroy all $L$-Lipschitz common invariant curves of the modified scattering maps in $D$ whenever $\tau_*>0$ is small enough.